 The countdown is on before the start of the holiday season!
 This festive period is often synonymous with long, rich meals accompanied by alcohol.

-The last ten days of the year, between Christmas and New Year, are often a break in a more balanced diet.
+The end of the year, between Thanksgiving, Christmas and New Year, are often a break in a more balanced diet.
 End-of-year meals are generally not the lightest in carbs: appetizers, toasts, chestnuts, potatoes and the inevitable log make the blood sugar “swing”.

 We have all experienced this situation at least once.
 If during the year, you’ve had a few sentences like “You shouldn’t eat that, it’s bad for your diabetes”, holiday meals are THE time when you feel like doing what everyone else does, without having to pay too much attention to your diabetes and/or being reminded that you are “diabetic”.